pulp/pulp/docs/plugins/index.rst

 Plugins
 =======

 Plugins add support for a type of content to Pulp.
+Pulp needs at least one plugin to manage content.
 For example, the File plugin adds support for Pulp to manage files.

 .. toctree::
    :maxdepth: 1